Key Takeaways

 5. 5

-Maintain your coverage long-term.
+Maintain your coverage long-term

 Do I Need General Liability Insurance for My Business?: Bottom Line

 General liability insurance requirements vary by state, but most businesses need coverage for practical reasons.
 Contractors and daycare providers face legal mandates in certain areas, while other businesses need it for leases and client contracts.
-Getting coverage is simple: compare quotes online, choose a provider, and activate your policy to protect your business.
+Getting coverage is simple: compare quotes online, choose a provider and activate your policy to protect your business.

-Do You Need General Liability Insurance?: FAQ
+General Liability Insurance: FAQ

 General liability insurance requirements can seem confusing, so we've answered the most frequently asked questions about coverage needs and costs: